chetna-ravat/Investment-Performance-Project/README.md

 **Customize potfolio**

-You can update/change the portfolio based on your choice of stocks.
+User can update/change the portfolio based on their choice of stocks.
 To update portfolio edit `portfolio.txt` file.

+**Customize benchmark**

+User can update/change the benchmark based on their choice of index.
+To update benchmark edit `benchmark.txt` file.